jlreiter/Proteus1/README.md

 ## Arbitrary Command Injection

 It's easy to create hex encoded commands.
-I also created a quick script to help double check my works and possibly handle other use cases (though be wary of my shaky script abilites).
+I also created a quick script to help double check my work and possibly handle other use cases (though be wary of my shaky script abilites).
 Let's check again to see everything working.
 Here is the payload with 'cat /etc/passwd'